enriquecs095/terraform-aws-multi-region-infrastructure/README.md

     aws ec2 import-key-pair --key-name "my-key" --public-key-material fileb://~/.ssh/my-key.pub --region "region-name"

 ** If you need to store the key pair in more than one region, change the "region-name" and run the previous command as needed.
-In this case we will need to execute the command twice.
+In this case we will need to execute the command on the regions "us-east-1" and "us-west-2".

 ## 3. Terraform init